liveeditor/live_editor_wordpress/readme.txt

 = 0.2 =
 *  Removed need to have an account API key.
 Only a user API key is required now.
 *  Better detection of whether or not the plugin is configured correctly.

+= 0.3 =
+*  Support for any import URL, not just YouTube and Vimeo